 I’ve made millions of pounds, despite making nearly as many mistakes.

-Despite leaving school at 16, I’m now a two-time bestselling author.
+Despite leaving school at 16, I’m now a three-time bestselling author.

-What I do have is a simple, practical way to grow a business, to grow wealth, to get healthier, to develop as a human being, to become the person you’re truly capable of – without working yourself into the ground.
+What I do have is a simple, practical way to grow a business.
+A blueprint to grow wealth, get healthier, develop as a human being, and become the person you’re truly capable of being.
+And best of all, to do so without working yourself into the ground.

-That’s why I wrote my morning routine book “Routine Machine – How successful people improve their morning routine, daily habits and guarantee themselves results” – to show the world that improving any area of your life doesn’t need to be hard – whether you want to make more money, lose weight, get a promotion, start a business, learn Spanish, or improve your golf swing – if you optimise your routines, your daily habits (that happen on autopilot) will do most of the heavy lifting.
+You see, that’s why I wrote my morning routine book “Routine Machine – How successful people improve their morning routine, daily habits and guarantee themselves results.
+I wanted to show the world that improving any area of your life doesn’t need to be hard.
+You see, whether you want to make more money, lose weight, get a promotion, start a business, learn Spanish, or improve your golf swing – if you optimise your routines, your daily habits can do most of the heavy lifting.

-You’re along for the ride, knowing you’re heading in the right direction.
+Get the routines right, and you’re simply along for the ride, automatically heading in the right direction.